GT v KAO (Child abduction): Holding of the Supreme Court

 Following on from a finding of the High Court in favour of the father, the Appellant appealed to the Supreme Court on the contention that:

 The retention of the twin boys outside of this jurisdiction was not a wrongful retention with regards to the meaning of article 2 of Council Regulation No. 2201/2203(EC) and article 3 of the Hague Convention on the Civil Aspects of Child Abduction.
 The crux of this case related to whether the unmarried father could seek joint custody of the children.
-It is important to note that the respondent had initiated cases in both England and Ireland.
+The respondent had initiated cases in both England and Ireland.
 He applied to the District Court on 9 March 2007, seeking order stating he was a guardian of the children in accordance with the Guardianship of Infants Act 1964, as amended by the Status of Children Act 1987.
 He also sought directions regarding access to his children and for custody under section 11 of the 1964 Act.

 The return date set for this District Court proceeding was 9 March 2007.
 The English proceedings were deferred until the High Court and now the Supreme Court decided whether the removal of the children in England violated article 3 of the Convention and/or article 2 of the Council Regulation.
 On 3 May 2007, the respondent filed a special summons in the High Court of England and Wales to return the children under article 15 of the Hague Convention.
 The lower court and Supreme Court were not furnished with the High Court of England and Wales order.
 As the lower court judge thought, these proceedings began when article 15 of the Hague Convention was used by the High Court of England and Wales.
 In summary, article 15 empowers a contracting State's legal authorities to obtain a decision or determination from the children's habitual residence if the removal is improper under article 3 of the Hague Convention.
 Before returning the children, this can be done.
 In this case, English courts judged the matter a constitutional question for the Irish courts and so outside their jurisdiction.

 The appellant further considered whether article 3's unlawful detention declaration should be applied for article 15.
 The High Court ruled that the mother had violated the father's custody rights by removing the children to England.
 The appellant contested the High Court's decisions.

 This appeal was ultimately dismissed by the Supreme Court and the High Court's decision that the applicant was upheld.
 In doing this, the Supreme Court also rejected the two grounds of this appeal, which were: